Voynitskiy/konstellation/README.md

 #### Run a full node.
 The following sets up the knstld binary as a systemd service.
 Testnet instructions utilized screen.
 Using screen in this way however, will not provide essential production functions such as log rotation and management.
 #### Please note, if running the daemon as the root user, the ExecStart path will need to be altered to remove the "/home/".
 I.E ExecStart=/root/go/bin/knstld start.
+#### Also understand you WILL need to use a snapshot and cannot sync without one when beginning from binary version v0.5.0
 ```
 cat <<EOF >> knstld.service
 [Unit]